immuni-app/immuni-documentation/Application Security.md

 If just any user could upload their TEKs to the Exposure Ingestion Service, an attacker may be able to trigger Exposure Notifications for users who are actually not at risk.
 If done at scale, such an attack could disrupt the system.
 The following measures are in place to minimisze this risk:

 - Uploads to the Exposure Ingestion Service must be validated with an OTP that is generated randomly on the Mobile Client.
 The OTP must be validated by a Healthcare Operator before it can be used by the Mobile Client to authorise an upload request.
-- The OTP has a *time to live,* after which it can no longer be used to authorise an upload.
+- The OTP has a _time to live,_ after which it can no longer be used to authorise an upload.
 The time to live is set at 2 minutes and 30 seconds.
 The choice represents a trade-off between two conflicting goals:
   - Limiting the validity of the OTP to mitigate brute-force attacks
   - Giving the user enough time to complete the upload in a situation of psychological distress

   Requiring the OTP to be validated by a Healthcare Operator restricts access to the Exposure Ingestion Service to only those users who tested positive for SARS-CoV-2.
-- The OTP is composed of ten characters from a set of 25 symbols (*A, E, F, H, I, J, K, L, Q, R, S, U, W, X, Y, Z,* 1, 2, 3, 4, 5, 6, 7, 8, 9).
+- The OTP is composed of ten characters from a set of 25 symbols (_A, E, F, H, I, J, K, L, Q, R, S, U, W, X, Y, Z,_ 1, 2, 3, 4, 5, 6, 7, 8, 9).
 The first nine characters are picked randomly, while the last character is computed algorithmically, serving the purpose of a check digit.
-There are 25^9 possible OTPs, a space equivalent to slightly less than 42 bits of entropy.
+There are 25^9 possible OTPs, equivalent to slightly less than 42 bits of entropy.
 Even if it increases the probability of collisions, we chose to exclude from the standard alphabet characters that may be ambiguous when read to the Healthcare Operator.
 This provides a good trade-off between security and user experience.
 - Adequate infrastructural rate-limiting techniques are in place to slow down or prevent attempts to brute-force the OTPs.
 - With a valid OTP, the Mobile Client is allowed to upload a maximum of 14 TEKs, corresponding to those generated in the previous 14 days.
 This limit makes it impossible for an attacker in possession of a valid OTP to flood the system by uploading an arbitrarily large number of TEKs.